-While preparing to write about the mutable, ever-evolving and increasingly pressing topic of “sustainability” in time for Earth Day, we had deep thoughts.
+While preparing to write about the mutable, ever-evolving, and increasingly pressing topic of “sustainability” in time for Earth Month, we had deep thoughts.
 Here in the Shopping department, our jobs are to find, test, and buy the best stuff so that our readers can make informed purchase decisions and find the things they want and need.
 But we also know that over-consumption is bad for the planet.
 Does that mean... no more shopping?!

 We spiraled a little until we stumbled across Econyl, a manufacturer of recycled nylon used by the likes of Mara Hoffman and Girlfriend Collective.
 “Our appetite to create new products and buy new products is infinite.
 The planet’s resources aren’t,” they explain on their website.
 “But it’s okay because we can have both: new products and a better environment.”
 They’re of course talking about the ability to turn ocean and landfill waste into new material, but it spoke to us.
 As lovers and avid consumers of fashion, we’re not going to stop buying clothes altogether.
-Actually, as the ones wielding the dollars, we should keep shopping; patronizing eco-conscious, socially responsible designs and investing in high-quality pieces that will last.
+Actually, as the ones wielding the dollars, we should keep shopping (if possible right now); patronizing eco-conscious, socially responsible designs and investing in high-quality pieces that will last.

 Another challenge lies in the complexity of defining a “sustainable” brand.
-Is about using only organic natural fibers, renewable ones like lyocell and modal, or recycled ones, like Everlane’s ReNew fabric or the aformentioned Econyl?
+Is about using only organic natural fibers, renewable ones like lyocell and modal, or recycled ones, like Everlane’s ReNew fabric or the aforementioned Econyl?
 Is it the Fair Trade or B-Corp certified company paying its employees fairly and re-investing in the surrounding community?
 Given that there's no truly perfect sustainable brand out there, what matters to us is that the fashion company is on the journey, recognizing the need to lessen its environmental impact and taking real steps to make that happen.
 And, happily, a lot of designers and retailers are on that path.

 This piece has been updated from its original version.